FarbodHassani/k-evolution/README.md

 $k$-evolution (arXiv:1910.01104) is basen on gevolution N-body code (Adamek J., Daverio D., Durrer R., and Kunz M., Nature Phys.
 12, 346 (2016), arXiv: 1604.06065).

-$k$-essene based in the effective field theory of dark energy framework is added into the gevolution code.
+$k$-essene in the effective field theory of dark energy framework is added into the gevolution code.

 The free parameters to be chosen are $w$ (the equation of state for dark energy) and $c_s^2$ (the speed of sound squared).